oweitman/ioBroker.rssfeed/README.md

 The following article attributes are searched for the search: title, description, categories.
 Only articles that contain one of these terms are displayed.

-### RSS Feed Multi widget
+### RSS Feed Multi widget 3

-With this widget, several feeds can be aggregated in one widget.
+With this widget, several feeds can be aggregated in one feed.
 Due to the multiple feeds, there are a few differences in the data availability in the template compared to the normal RSS feed widget.
 The meta variable is not available in the template.
 However, 3 meta attributes title and description are available in each individual article under the names meta_title and meta_description.
 In addition, a general name can be assigned to each feed in the settings, which is available within the template under the name meta_name in each article so that the origin of an article can be identified.